sassoftware/esp-kubernetes/README.md

 **Note:** the name of your postgres pod will differ from **postgres-deployment-6f9d6cc8cc-mhx79**.

-### Deploying in Kubernetes
+## Deploy Images in Kubernetes

-After you have revised the manifest files that reside in deploy/, deploy them on the Kubernetes cluster with the script bin/dodeploy.
+After you have revised the manifest files that reside in deploy/, deploy images on the Kubernetes cluster with the script bin/dodeploy.

 ```shell